 Cinnamon Roll Dough

-- In a separate bowl, combine 1 cup milk, 1/2 cup granulated sugar, and 1/4 cup butter and heat for 1 minute in the microwave.
-Stir to combine the ingredients.
+2. In a separate bowl, combine 1 cup milk, 1/2 cup granulated sugar, and 1/4 cup butter.
+Heat for 1 minute in the microwave, then stir to combine the ingredients.
+The butter should be mostly melted, and the mixture should feel warm but not hot to the touch.
+If it's too hot, it can kill the yeast!

-- Slowly pour the warm milk mixture into the flour mixture and mix on medium speed with a dough hook.
+3. Slowly pour the warm milk mixture into the dry ingredients and mix on medium speed with a dough hook or by hand with a dough whisk.
+If you don't have a dough whisk, you can use a large wooden spoon.

-- As the dough mixes, add additional flour 1 Tbsp at a time until the dough begins to leave the sides of the bowl.
+5. As the dough mixes, add additional flour 1 Tbsp at a time until the dough begins to leave the sides of the bowl.
+I usually add 1-3 additional Tbsps of flour.
 My favorite way to know if my dough is ready is to poke it with my finger.
 It should feel tacky but not sticky.
 As you pull your finger away, there should be no residue on your finger.

-- Cover your bowl with plastic wrap and set aside to allow the dough to rest for 10 minutes.
+6. Cover the bowl with plastic wrap and set aside to let the dough rest for 10-20 minutes.
+This will make it easier to roll out.

-- Place the dough on a lightly floured surface and roll it into a large rectangle that's 12 in x 18 in.
+2. Once the dough has had a chance to rest, place it on a lightly floured surface and roll it into a large rectangle that's roughly 18x12 inches.
 It should be about 1/2 cm thick.

 Cinnamon Roll Frosting

-- To make the frosting, stir together 1/4 cup of cream cheese, 1/4 cup of butter, 2 tsp vanilla extract, and 1/4 tsp salt with a spoon or electric mixer.
+1. While the rolls bake, make the cream cheese frosting.
+Mix 1/4 cup of cream cheese, 1/4 cup of butter, 2 tsp vanilla extract, and 1/4 tsp salt with a spoon or electric mixer.

-- Let the cinnamon rolls cool for 10-20 minutes, then spoon the frosting over each cinnamon roll and serve warm.
+3. Let the cinnamon rolls cool for about 10 minutes, then spoon the frosting over each cinnamon roll and serve warm.

 Notes